mmgalushka/bootwrap/README.md

 This library would be useful for developers and data scientists who wish to build interactive web-application without crafting HTML, CSS and Javascript.

 As a showcase of what this library is capable of please check the documentation.
-The entire [documentation](https://mmgalushka.github.io/bootwrap/) web interface is created using the **Bootwrap** library.
+The entire [documentation](https://mmgalushka.github.io/bootwrap/) web interface is created using the **Bootwrap**.

 ## Installing